-GDC-0973 is a potent, highly selective inhibitor of mitogen-activated protein kinase kinase, also known as MEK, a serine/threonine kinase that is a component of the RAS/RAF/MEK/ERK pathway.
-This pathway mediates signaling downstream of growth factor receptors, and is prominently activated in a wide variety of human tumors.
-In preclinical studies, oral dosing of GDC-0973 resulted in potent and sustained inhibition of MEK in RAS or BRAF mutant tumor models.
-GDC-0973 is being developed by Genentech, a member of the Roche Group, under a collaboration agreement with Exelixis.
+Cobimetinib (formerly GDC-0973/XL518) is a selective inhibitor of MEK, also known as mitogen-activated protein kinase kinase.
+MEK is a dual specificity kinase that is a component of the RAS/RAF/MEK/ERK pathway.
+This pathway mediates signaling downstream of growth factor receptors, and is activated in a wide variety of human tumors.
+In preclinical studies, cobimetinib resulted in inhibition of MEK in RAS- or BRAF-mutant tumor models.
+Cobimetinib is being developed by Roche and Genentech (a member of the Roche Group) under a collaboration agreement with Exelixis.

 Collaboration with Genentech

-Exelixis discovered GDC-0973 internally and advanced the compound to investigational new drug (IND) status.
-In late 2006, Exelixis entered into a worldwide co-development agreement with Genentech, under which Exelixis received initial upfront and milestone payments for signing the agreement and submitting the IND.
-Exelixis was responsible for development of GDC-0973 through the end of phase 1, at which point Genentech exercised its option to further develop the compound.
+Exelixis discovered cobimetinib internally and advanced the compound to investigational new drug (IND) status.
+In late 2006, Exelixis entered into a worldwide collaboration agreement with Genentech, under which Exelixis received initial upfront and milestone payments for signing the agreement and submitting the IND.
+Following the determination of the maximum tolerated dose in phase 1 by Exelixis, Genentech exercised its option to further develop cobimetinib.

 Under the terms of the collaboration, Exelixis is entitled to an initial equal share of U.S. profits and losses, which will decrease as sales increase, and shares U.S. commercialization costs.
 In November 2013, Exelixis exercised its option to co-promote cobimetinib in the United States and fields 25 percent of the U.S. sales force, closely coordinating its efforts with Genentech.
 Outside of the United States, Exelixis is eligible to receive royalties on any sales.